Doesn’t have eyes.

 They are rather easy to identify.
 The earthworm covers many types of worms, but they generally lack bold coloration.
 Most often, you’ll find them with gray, pink, white, or reddish-brown skin to blend easily with the soil of their habitat.
 Some species of earthworms are so translucent that you can see their red blood through the skin.

 Most of these animals are only a few inches long, though the longest species is called the bootlace worm.
 It stretches up to 180 feet long, and it is one of the longest animals in the entire world.
+However, it is not the largest.
 All worms have bilateral symmetry.
 Bilateral symmetry means that the right and left sides of the invertebrate are identical mirror images.

 Generally, worms tend to stay buried underground to hide from predators.
 Some species – like the jumping worm – will bite when disturbed.
 The jumping worm is known by many names, like the Georgia jumper, crazy worm, and snake worm.
 Most earthworms stay in the soil to avoid any interaction, but the jumping worm is quite violent if provoked.